The European market potential for soap

 Functionality

-Soap’s main function is that it cleans the skin.
+Soap’s main function is to clean the skin.
 In addition to this basic function, more luxurious soaps offer additional nourishing and relaxing benefits from conditioning ingredients and smells.
 They can also be decorative, with interesting shapes and trendy colours.
+Luxury soap bars are popular gift items.

 Material